google/cel-spec/doc/langdef.md

 ## Functions

-CEL functions have no observable side-effects (there may be side-effects like logging or such which are not observable from CEL).
+CEL functions have no observable side effects (there may be side effects like logging or such which are not observable from CEL).
 The default argument evaluation strategy for functions is strict, with exceptions from this rule discussed in [Logical Operators](#logical-operators) and [Macros](#macros).